estebanbecker/Parallel-computing-UPC/README.md

 ### Avoiding the if condition

-To avoid the code to check an if condition we can use the following for
+To avoid the code to check an if condition, we can use the following for
 loop:

 ``` objectivec